Dynamic Observation Policies in Observation Cost-Sensitive Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this work, we consider the problem of RL for environments where agent decision making and measuring the state of the environment have explicit costs, namely AC-NOMDPs.
+In this work, we consider the problem of RL for environments where agent's decision making and measuring of the state of the environment have explicit costs, namely AC-NOMDPs.
 We provide the first survey of methods recently proposed for AC-NOMDPs.
 Building on the existing work, we propose DMSOA, an RL algorithm learns a control and a measurement policy to reduce measurement and decision steps.
 Our empirical results confirm the previously published results for OSMBOA on Cartpole, Acrobot and Lunar Lander, and show that OSMBOA is also capable on the more complex, image-based Atari Pong environment.
 However, we find that our proposed method DMSOA learns a \textit{better control policy} than OSMBOA, and \textit{requires fewer costly measurement and decision steps}.

 This demonstrates the great potential to reduce measurement and decision costs associated with RL by allowing the agent to take control of its action and observation behaviour.
 We expect this to be a necessary capability of RL agents applied in many real-world applications.
-The next steps that we envision are developing more sophisticated loss functions for DMSOA, incorporating recurrency into the network to deal properly with time, expanding the analysis to additional methods and more realistic setting including materials design.
+The next steps that we envision are developing more sophisticated loss functions for DMSOA, incorporating recurrency into the network to deal with time, expanding the analysis to additional methods and more realistic setting such as self-driving chemistry where observation can be costly and potentially destructive \cite{beeler2024chemgymrl}.